-The fourth season for Poetry by the Sea’s Sonnet Contest, renamed in honor of our beloved Founder and Director and run in conjunction with Mezzo Cammin, will open on December 1, 2021.
+The fifth season for Poetry by the Sea’s Sonnet Contest, renamed in honor of our beloved Founder and Director and run in conjunction with Mezzo Cammin, will open on December 1, 2022.
 There are two categories: Single Sonnet and Sonnet Crown.
-The winning poet in each category each will be awarded a prize of $500 and invited to read the pieces at the May 2022 Poetry by the Sea Conference.
+The winning poet in each category each will be awarded a prize of $500 and invited to read the pieces at the May 2023 Poetry by the Sea Conference.
 We welcome traditional sonnets, as well as artful variations that push the boundaries of the form.
 Submissions and payment must be received by Midnight on

 1. Sonnets must be previously unpublished.